Natural Image Stitching Using Depth Maps: Introduction

-In this paper, we propose a new NIS method using depth maps against large parallax in both the overlapping and non-overlapping regions.
-Suppose a set of feature point matches between input images and a depth map of the target image are given, firstly we construct a robust fitting method to filter out the outliers in feature matches and estimate the epipolar geometry of input images; then we draw a triangulation of the target image such that every triangle domain is coplanar in the 3D space; local homographies are estimated, one per triangle, based on locations of its vertices, the rectified depth values and the epipolar geometry; further, the warping image is generated by backward mapping piece-wise homographies; finally, the panorama is produced via average blending and image inpainting.
-Experimental results show that the stitching mosaics by the proposed NIS method are not only accurately aligned in the overlapping regions but also virtually natural-looking in the non-overlapping regions (see Fig. \ref{fig:1}(g)).
+In this paper, we propose a novel natural image stitching method using depth maps against large parallax.
+Suppose a set of feature point matches between input images and the depth maps of the images are given, firstly we construct a robust fitting method to filter out the outliers in feature matches and estimate the epipolar geometry of input images, including the infinity homography and epipole; then we construct the pixel-to-pixel correspondences between input images, which are used to render the warped images.
+In the rendering stage, we propose an optimal warping algorithm, in which several modules are introduced to solve the mapping artifacts in the warped images and generate the final mosaic.
+Experimental results show that the stitching mosaics by the proposed method can be accurately aligned in the overlapping regions and view-consistent in the non-overlapping regions (see Fig. \ref{fig:1}(m)).

-The contributions of our work are as follows: \begin{itemize} \item We propose a robust fitting method to filter out the outliers in feature matches and estimate the epipolar geometry, which is robust to the issue of large parallax; \item We propose a piece-wise homograhies estimation method based on locations of triangle vertices, their rectified depth values and the epipolar geometry, which enables warping the target image discontinuously and naturally to align with the reference image; \end{itemize}
+The contributions of our work are as follows: \begin{itemize} \item We propose a robust fitting method to filter out the outliers in feature matches and estimate the epipolar geometry, which is robust to the issue of large parallax; \item We propose an image stitching method confirming that depth maps can help provide both \textit{content-consistent} and \textit{view-consistent} results. \end{itemize}

 The rest of the paper is organized as follows.
-Section \ref{sec:related_works} reviews the related works of adaptive NIS and view synthesis.
-Section \ref{sec:proposed_methods} proposes the novel NIS method using depth maps.
-Section \ref{sec:implementation} describes the implementation details.
-Section \ref{sec:experiments} presents the experimental results.
+Section \ref{sec:related} reviews the related works of natural image stitching methods.
+Section \ref{sec:method} proposes the novel method using depth maps.
+Section \ref{sec:exp} presents the experimental results.
 Section \ref{sec:conclusion} concludes the paper.